rehierl/node-tree-outliner/5-implementation/0-1-parent-containers.md

 Because of that, an implementation must essentially restore the sequence of sections when exiting a parent container.

-As mentioned before, any parent node can in principle act as the parent container of one or more sections.
-The only exception to that rule are the type-1 sectioning nodes: These always are parent containers.
+As mentioned before, any parent node may in principle act as the parent container of one or more sections.
+The only exception to that rule are the type-1 sectioning nodes: These are always parent containers.
 Because of that, and when exiting any parent node, an implementation must test whether inner sections need to be closed.

-1. Inner sections may have parent containers that are descendants to `n0`.
-   The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. the same issue, but with regards to descendant parent containers, i.e. considered to be dealt with by the time `n0` is being exited).
+1. Inner sections may have parent containers that are distant descendants to `n0`.
+The inner sections of these parent containers will be closed before the exit event of `n0` is reached (i.e. the same issue, but with regards to descendant parent containers).
+That is, this case is considered to be dealt with by the time `n0` is being exited.
-2. `n0` is the parent container of inner sections, but some non-default definition applies.
-These sections will be closed before the exit event of `n0` is entered.
+2. `n0` is the parent container of inner sections, but some end-marker node applied.
+Obviously, these sections will be closed before the exit event of `n0` is reached.
-3. `n0` is the parent container of inner sections, and no non-default definition applies.
+3. `n0` is the parent container of inner sections, and no close modifier applied.
 The exit event of `n0` must close these remaining open sections.

 In short, the exit event of a given parent container must only close those sections that remain to be open by the time the parent container is being exited.
 All other closed inner sections can and will be ignored (i.e those are no longer relevant).

-Because of that, all relevant sections are part of the current section sequence.
+Because they are still open, all relevant sections are part of the current path of sections.
 Furthermore, and because all those sections are subsections to the section, with which the parent container is associated, the relevant sections all are located at the very end of the current section sequence.
 Consequently, an implementation must only pop and close the top-most sections from the section stack until the current section matches the parent container's parent section:

 ```
 onExitParentContainer(Node container) begin